 What teacher or mother would not love this frame as a reminder of your child?
 Plus it costs no more than $3 a frame, if you already have the spray paint or you make multiple frames.
 This was done as a class project for handmade mothers day gifts.

 This frame was made with the inexpensive $1 frames you can find at Michael’s Stores.
 You know the ones, unfinished, no glass front.
-Feel free to buy a more expensive one with glass, the recipient will want to display your art work.
+Feel free to buy a more expensive one with glass, the recipient will want to display your artwork.

-Same process as above.
+Make it using the same process as above.

 Have the child attach all sorts of pastas.

 Spray the entire frame with gold or silver spray paint.
 Definitely do the entire frame since this won’t be on a wall.

 Add a picture and it is ready to give as a homemade mother’s day gift or as a DIY Teacher appreciation gift.

 What is your favorite craft/ gift your child made at school?

 I know I am tempted to try it in Silver too.